Kitware/CMake/Help/manual/cmake-presets.7.rst

       ignore the field, but the IDE can use them to set up the environment before invoking CMake.

+    If no ``strategy`` field is given, or if the field uses the string form rather than the object form, the behavior is the same as ``"set"``.

 ``toolchainFile``
   An optional string representing the path to the toolchain file.
   This field supports `macro expansion`_.
 If a relative path is specified,